- An academic focus supported by a community of Oxford scholars: Come away with in-depth knowledge of the region’s history and culture

 Accommodation and Meals

-You will live in dormitories at Merton College—just as renowned authors T.S.
+You will live in dormitories at Merton and Worcester Colleges—just as renowned authors T.S.
 Eliot and J.R.R.
 Tolkien did decades ago.
-Rooms at Merton are historic attractions and a far cry from U.S. dorms, even boasting reviews on Trip Advisor!
+Rooms at Merton and Worcester are historic attractions and a far cry from U.S. dorms, even boasting reviews on Trip Advisor!
 Each scholar is assigned a private room and bathrooms are shared with two to three others in the program.
 A few rooms have private bathrooms en suite, and double rooms are also available.
-Merton dorm amenities include weekly maid service, on-site laundry, computer and printer access, a TV room, on-site library, and complimentary in-room tea service.
+Oxford dorm amenities include weekly maid service, on-site laundry, computer and printer access, a TV room, on-site library, and complimentary in-room tea service.

 Staff members dine in Hall at High Table.
 Each evening, they invite a few students to join them for cocktails and dinner.
 Joining faculty at High Table—literally, a table raised on a platform above the rest—is a unique Oxford tradition not to be missed.
 Every scholar has the opportunity to eat at High Table once during the program.